pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 Types search is exposed through the REST API and the client libraries method ``GetTypesAsync``.

-For more information on SdsType properties, see [Types](xref:sdsTypes#typepropertiestable).
+For more information on type properties, see [Types](xref:sdsTypes#typepropertiestable).

 **Searcheable Properties**
 | Property          | Searchable |